-A Cloud-Based Phone System is a business phone system that uses a new-and-improved version of an On-Premise Private Branch Exchange (PBX) system, so employees can communicate both internally and externally.
-PBX systems were designed so that businesses can enjoy the utility of having one integrated phone number, with connections to individual extensions for each employee.
-But a cloud-based PBX takes it a step further compared to a Hosted PBX phone system – it uses the internet to route calls to appropriate lines without any physical server hardware whatsoever (hence its name – cloud-based).
-This means you can essentially take a business call anywhere in the world, as long as you have a device that connects to the internet.
+A Cloud-Based Phone System is a type of VoIP business phone system that stores all business information to a “cloud” storage system.
+This allows employees to use their specific business phone number both at work and away from their workplace.
+Compared to a Hosted PBX phone system, a cloud-based VoIP system uses the Internet to route calls to appropriate lines – without any physical server hardware whatsoever (hence its name – “cloud-based”).
+This means you can essentially take a business call anywhere in the world, as long as you have a device that connects to the Internet.

 What’s the Difference Between Cloud-Based and Hosted VoIP Systems?

-It can be a bit tricky to understand the difference between Cloud and Hosted PBX systems, especially since they’re both forms of VoIP.
-In terms of hardware, the main difference is that hosted systems require a physical server – scaled to fit the business – to operate.
-This can be located either at the business location directly (also referred to as “Hosting” a PBX system) or off-site (“Hosted”) at the provider’s location.
-Once the server is set up, employees can enjoy the benefits of Internet-routed calls and equipment-free work environments (the server can be connected to from wherever, generally).
-At the same time, because the server is hosted and scaled to fit the particular business, the telecom features, storage, and usage patterns are consistent and uniform across the company.
+It may be easy to mistake cloud-based systems and hosted VoIP systems as the same business product.
+However, they operate differently and appeal to different types of businesses for different reasons.
+The main difference is that hosted systems require a physical server to operate.
+Usually, the way this works is the business hosts a PBX system either on-site (at the workplace) or off-site (at the service provider’s location).
+Once the server is set up, employees can enjoy the benefits of Internet-routed calls.
+At the same time, because the server scaled to fit the particular business’s needs, the telecom features, storage, and usage patterns are consistent and uniform across the company.

-Alternatively, the cloud system only requires an Internet server – no physical server.
-That means the server does not need to be scaled to a specific size prior to getting started, so users have more control over the scale and features, and they can be customized as the business grows and changes.
-However, the cloud system also does not pre-determine usage and storage patterns prior to getting started, which can be a downside for some businesses.
+Alternatively, the cloud system only requires Internet connection.
+This means you don’t have to be in close proximity to the physical server to use your VoIP phone number.
+At the same time, because you do not have to rely on a server that’s scaled to a specific size prior to getting started, you have more control over the scale and features.
+They can be customized as your business needs grow and change.
+However, since the cloud system also does not pre-determine usage and storage patterns, this can be a potential downside for some businesses.

-All in all, for businesses that operate mostly in-office and have a predictable telecommunication pattern, a hosted system is the way to go.
-For start up businesses, remote or freelance businesses, or businesses that aren’t sure where their telecommunications habits are heading, a cloud system would be a good fit.
+Therefore, for businesses that mostly operate in-office and have a predictable telecommunication pattern, a hosted system is the way to go.
+For start-up businesses, remote/freelance businesses, or businesses that aren’t sure where their telecommunications habits are heading, a cloud system would be a good fit.